 The most common and severe symptoms of ingrown facial hair are as follows:

 The grim effect of ingrown hair is cyst/pimple growth.
 It is the most severe condition that may lead to other diseases such as fever, skin rashes .etc.
-A cyst is basically a pimple with pus in it which is really painful and disturbing to some one’s eyes.
-When the ingrown hair in beard becomes invisible, it converts into a pimple.
+A cyst is basically a pimple with pus in it which is really painful and disturbing to someone’s eyes.
+When the ingrown facial hair becomes invisible, it converts into a pimple.

 Ingrown facial hair may cause the formation of a blackhead or whiteheads.
 If you can see the ingrown hair in your skin, the chances are that it probably going to convert into a blackhead.